GSA MAS Support

 • SIN scope-fit prevents submitting into the wrong lane.

-• Packaging matters: reviewer clarity reduces rework.
+• Packaging matters because reviewer clarity reduces rework.

 This page is informational.
 Federal Bid Partners LLC is not affiliated with GSA.
 Outcomes depend on your environment, documentation, pricing practices, and solicitation requirements.